magicsandbox-ai/magicsandbox/apps/Docs/sandbox.md

 Retrieves a Magic App's `style`, `html`, `script`, and `metadata`.

-`requestApp(app, options?) => Promise<{style?: string, html?: string, script?: string, metadata: {app: string, finalCost: number, status: "active" | "deprecated"}}>`

 **Arguments:**

-- `app` (**required**) (string): Magic App to call, either in the form author.name@version or just author.name, in which case the latest version is used.
+- `app` _(**required**, string)_: Magic App to call, either in the form author.name@version or just author.name, in which case the latest version is used.
-- `options` (object):
+- `options` _(object)_:
-  - `maxCost` (number) (default 0.001): Maximum cost you're willing to pay for the App call, which should be at least the App's minCost.
+  - `maxCost` _(number, default 0.001)_: Maximum cost you're willing to pay for the App call, which should be at least the App's minCost.
 Cannot exceed $1.00.
 Magic Apps can't charge variable costs, so the user will be charged the App's finalCost.

 **Returns:** a Promise that resolves to an App: